 Ward off the sniffles with this comforting Slow Cooker Chicken Noodle Soup recipe that is sure to warm you up and extend a hug when you’re not feeling your best.

 I hope your holidays have been filled with wonderful memories and time well spent with those you love.
-If you’re anything like me, once the holidays have passed, it’s incredibly hard to transition from a season of making ALL THE THINGS to one of kitchen cooking motivation.
+If you’re anything like me, once the holidays have passed, it’s incredibly hard to transition from a season of making and baking ALL THE THINGS to one of kitchen cooking motivation.

 Give yourself some grace (and a break) with this easy and comforting Slow Cooker Chicken Noodle Soup.

 - 1 1/2 pounds boneless skinless chicken breasts

 - 2 celery stalks, chopped

 - salt and pepper, to taste

 - 2 cups wide egg noodles

 - Place the whole chicken breasts on the bottom of a 6 quart slow cooker and top with onion, carrots, celery, garlic, thyme and rosemary.

 - Add the chicken broth and season with salt and pepper (I used about 1/2 teaspoon of each but the broth you use will determine if you need more).
 Cover and cook on low for 6-7 hours.